Nélia Barbosa

-Nélia Barbosa (born 8 October 1998) is a French paracanoeist.
+Nélia Barbosa (born 8 October 1998) is a French Para canoeist.
 She represented France at the 2020 and 2024 Summer Paralympics.

 Career

 Barbosa represented France at the 2021 Canoe Sprint European Championships in the women's KL3 event and won a silver medal.

 Barbosa represented France at the 2020 Summer Paralympics in the women's KL3 event and won a silver medal.
 She again represented France at the 2024 Summer Paralympics in the women's KL3 event and won a silver medal.